Welcome

 []

 You can supply additional map styles to be displayed in map style selection panel.
 By default, additional map styles will be added to default map styles.
-If pass mapStylesReplaceDefault: true
+If you pass mapStylesReplaceDefault: true

 , they will replace the default ones. kepler.gl will attempt to group layers of your style based on its id